BSc (Hons), PhD

 HEAD OF MOLECULAR & CELLULAR OTOLARYNGOLOGY

-Adjunct Associate Professor Rodney Dilley leads Basic Research at Ear Science Institute Australia, Perth, Western Australia.
+Adjunct Professor Rodney Dilley leads Basic Research at Ear Science Institute Australia, Perth, Western Australia.
 He has focused much of his research career on regeneration, tissue engineering and translational applications for adult stem cells.

 After completing a PhD at University of Western Australia, he undertook postdoctoral research at University of Washington, Seattle and at Baker Institute, Melbourne.
 Following an interest in stem cell biology and tissue engineering he developed research teams at the University of Melbourne, O’Brien Institute of Microsurgery and an early biotech startup at the Australian Tissue Engineering Centre.
 He returned to Perth in 2011 to take a position at Ear Science Institute Australia and at The University of Western Australia’s Ear Sciences Centre, continuing work on tissue engineering, regeneration and stem cell biology with a focus on the ear.
 He is also Deputy Director of the Centre for Cell Therapy and Regenerative Medicine at The University of Western Australia.